“One day can bend your life . . .” –Mitch Albom

 But for me, for us, today is one of those days.

-Our lives bent in a way we never saw coming, in a way our hearts could only imagine when we even dared to allow ourselves such a wish.
+My life bent in a way I never saw coming, in a way my heart could only imagine when I even dared to allow myself such a wish.

 July 23, 2014.